The Reinforcement Learning Process: How To Use Reinforcement Learning to Increase the Profitability of Your Online Shop

 Reinforcement learning is a type artificial intelligence, where a so-called agent learns to interact with its environment in the best way possible.
 In recent years, various applications have emerged which have made the process popular.
 Programs have been developed that can beat humans at games like chess or go, or even for simple Atari games.
 These programs help robots successfully play football or perform daring acrobatic helicopter flights.
 In this three-part blog series, we’re going to show you how the reinforcement learning process can be used to personalize online store recommendations.

 The name reinforcement learning has been borrowed from behavior psychology.
 Reinforcement learning, an area of machine learning (AI), is similar to operant conditioning, which is how a dog learns to fetch a ball.

 This behavior will then be reinforced if Buster’s brain establishes a connection between bringing the ball back and the reward.
 Next time, Buster will be more motivated to perform this action again.
 Chasing after a squirrel definitely wouldn’t be worthwhile because he won’t get a reward.
-If Buster sees that he is rewarded for bringing the ball back, and not chasing the squirrel, multiple times, his brain creates a link between the internal representation of “ball thrown”, chasing after and bringing back the ball, and the reward.
-So he has learned to choose the response that benefits him most in the given situation.
+If Buster experiences being rewarded for bringing the ball back instead of chasing the squirrel multiple times, his brain creates a link between the internal representation of “ball thrown”, chasing after and bringing back the ball, and the reward.
+As a result, he has learned to choose the response that benefits him most in the given situation.